 Since 1980, months after Spirit first came through my meditation and physical body, my ongoing dedication or goal has been fourfold:

-Spirit teaches there is no failure; there is only growth.
+Spirit teaches there is no failure, only growth.
 They remind us that each of us without exception is "a student on this, the beautiful but difficult school called Earth."

 Thank God!
 Because I frequently failed, sometimes miserably so with each one of these four goals.
 Spirit tells us that we are not here in this lifetime to seek personal perfection.
 We are not here to become enlightened, at least not in the traditional sense.